 - The definition of a graft is a piece of a plant or tree attached onto another plant or tree, or a piece of skin or bone which is attached to another place on a body, both of which result in becoming a permanent part to whatever they are attached onto.

 A piece of skin from the leg of burn victim which is attached to the arm is an example of a graft.

-Origin: with unhistoric -t, for earlier graff < ME graffe < OFr, a pencil < L graphium < Gr grapheion, stylus (see graphic): from resemblance of the scion to a pointed pencil
+Origin: with unhistoric -t, for earlier graff from Middle English graffe from OFr, a pencil from Classical Latin graphium from Glassical Greek grapheion, stylus (see graphic): from resemblance of the scion to a pointed pencil

 verb graft·ed, graft·ing, grafts verb, transitive